hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 43:1pu.u.u.u.u. (etc) scrolls thru delete buffers!!!!!! it works!!!!
 44: gd === n to defintion (local) gD go to global definition
 45: /line/3 or (-3) also /line/b3 or (b-3) to move cursor.
 Note possible use to change contiguous words during jumps!!!! and this works with the dot operator
-46: "-p is the SMALL Items delete hole!!!!
+46: "_p is the SMALL Items delete hole!!!!
-47: Blank 0's in column can be incremented by v-highlighting - and then pressing g+ ctrl A spherical 48: :%/n._/\\0\\r - puts a line underneath ever line containing wood.
+47: Blank 0's in column can be incremented by v-highlighting - and then pressing g+ ctrl A spherical 48: :%/n.*/\0\r - puts a line underneath ever line containing wood.
 49: :10d | 11d -----> we can run more than one ex-comm this way
 50: :put =range(1,0) - draws 1-10 list over ten lines.'?A
 51: :terminal opens terminal in VIM mode:0!!!!